-A meeting was held amongst Dr. Usman Mustafa, TL, WCBA-KP with Dr. Muhammad Abdul Qudus TL and Dr. Hamyun Khan DTL of

-NPIWC-II for smooth functioning of the project activities in the barani areas of KP (Figure 5.2).
+A meeting was held amongst Dr. Usman Mustafa, TL, WCBA-KP with Dr. Muhammad Abdul Qudus TL, NPIWC II and Dr. Hamyun Khan, DTL of NPIWC II at Peshawar, KP.
+The objective of the meeting was to develop coordination and cooperation, amongst WCBA-BA and NPIWC II - KP projects (Figure 5.2).
 It was decided that field team members must be trained on all aspects of baseline survey and monitoring tools and teams will be employed for both project activities.
+Furthermore, as there is only one field team that will be utilized judiciously for the activities of both projects

-Figure-5.2: Dr. Usman Mustafa, TL in meeting with Dr. Abdul Qudus TL and Dr. Hamyun Khan, Deputy Team Leader, NPIWC-II on 12 August 2021.
+Figure-5.3: Dr. Usman Mustafa, TL, WCBA KP in meeting with Dr. Abdul Qudus, TL and Dr. Hamyun Khan, Deputy Team Leader, NPIWC-II on 12 September 2021